conduktor/conduktor-docs/docs/platform/configuration/user-authentication/configure-sso.md

 ### Azure

-Configure new application on MS Azure
+Configure a new application on MS Azure

 - **Step 1**: Create a new application in `App registrations`

-You can select the name you want, and enter the redirect URI as following: `http://<platform_host>/oauth/callback/azure`.
+You can select the name you want, shown here as `conduktor-platform`, and enter the redirect URI as the following: `http://<platform_host>/oauth/callback/azure`.
 For example, if you deployed the Platform locally, you can use `http://localhost/oauth/callback/azure`, like on the screenshot below.

 ![](https://user-images.githubusercontent.com/112936799/236046089-41e2218e-4471-43f8-ad84-6f289d27523c.png)